mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### GDPs facilitating designing for others

 As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.

 This helps a focus on a noticeable change in game play.  something  that others will observe and thus help participants to design for others.

 AS COMPARED TO WHAT?
 WHAT WOULDN'T BE NOTICEABLE?

 As explored, Playtesing as a regular practice is another way to shift learners into a perspective designing for others.

-This was explored from a cultural plane previously but the process also was observed in practices in this study and in relevant reasearch (set up for discussion on this)
+This was explored from a cultural plane previously but the process also was observed in practices in this study and in relevant research (set up for discussion on this)

 I found many examples of pair partners and peers nudging others into imagining others user experience to suggest game design alterations of additions.

 #### Vignette A

 In the starting vignette of the chapter both Th and Sh imagine the user experience and begin a conflict over it.

+Once the code for the new game mechanic has been added, the child is guided to take on challenge of making smaller changes that give rapid feedback.
+To aid the process the parent navigates to a particular part of the code for child to alter design.
+The changes the child makes have a large impact on the end users experience.

 The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
 “It’s no fun having a game without any hazards to avoid.”
 The child seems determined to remove all hazards.
 "It is for me!" the child counters.
 She may be aware of the implications for game balance but takes pleasure in this destruction of the key challenge of the game as an act of disruptive play (as explored in the previous chapter).